muhammadyaseen/gcp-ml-engg-path/quest-foundational-ml-ai-tasks.md

 #### Task 1.
 Create an API key

-Console: Go to API & Services and Create and API key.
-This need so that we can access resources within our project.
+Console: API & Services > Create an API key.
+This is needed so that we can access resources within our project.

 Cmdline:
 1. Get the project ID: `export GOOGLE_CLOUD_PROJECT=$(gcloud config get-value core/project)`